 1. Antibiotics and Pain Relievers

 If your doctor suspects that bacteria has caused your ear infection, they will prescribe an antibiotic for treatment.
 Be sure to take all of the doses even if you are feeling better because your infection could return if you don’t take the full course.
 Unfortunately, it is often a virus that causes an ear infection, in which case you just have to wait for the infection to improve.
 The good news is that you don’t need to live with the pain and can take an acetaminophen like Tylenol or ibuprofen such as Advil for relief.
 These pain relievers can also help to reduce a fever if you are experiencing one with your earaches.
+Follow these procedures for the treatment for ear infections in adults.

 2. Natural Remedies